fklein82/cloud-server/_posts/2023-05-07-tap-and-greenplum.markdown

 ### 3. Set Up a Development Environment with JupyterHub notebooks
-- Jupiter Notebooks is an open-source web application that allows users to create and share documents containing live code, equations, visualizations, and narrative text.
+- Jupyter Notebooks is an open-source web application that allows users to create and share documents containing live code, equations, visualizations, and narrative text.
 It is widely used for data cleaning, transformation, and exploration, as well as for building and training ML models.
 By setting up a Jupyter Notebook environment on TAP, we can access our data stored in Greenplum and perform experiments with the latest ML frameworks and libraries, all within a single, unified platform.

 - JupyterHub is a popular tool for Data Scientist.
 It is used for hosting Jupyter notebooks.
 A Jupyter notebook provides a browser-based IDE that enables live coding, experimentation, data exploration and model engineering.
 JupyterHub is a containerized, open-source app, making it easy to deploy on TAP.